 5. Play on Puerto Vallarta’s beaches

 This is a no-brainer, I know but I had to include it.
 Puerto Vallarta is up there when it comes to being the top beach town in Mexico because of its amazing beaches.

-And despise being on the pacific coast, they are all swimmable and public, it won’t cost you anything to be here and enjoy your time.
+And despite being on the pacific coast, they are all swimmable, and it won’t cost you anything to be here and enjoy your time.

 You can also take a short hike along the coast from Los Muertos Beach heading south to Conchas China.